Categories

 Advantages of PoA compared to PoW and Proof-of-Stake (PoS) include:

-• Lower hardware requirements that reduce electricity costs and overhead, making validator costs more affordable than PoW miners.
+• Lower hardware requirements reduce electricity costs and overhead, making validator costs more affordable than PoW miners.

 • Block production is not directly dependent on who has the most capital, as in PoS.